New to Telerik UI for WPF? Download free 30-day trial

 Choosing an application template

-At this point the project references only the common Telerik.Windows.Controls.dll.
+At this point the project references only the common Telerik.Windows.Controls.dll and you can start adding controls in the UI.

-4. Configure the project using the Project Configuration Wizard.
-You can do that by going to Telerik > Telerik UI for WPF > Configure Project.
+You can further configure the project using the Project Configuration Wizard.
+You can do that by going to the Extensions > Telerik > Telerik UI for WPF > Configure Project menu in Visual Studio.
 When you open the wizard you can select the controls you are going to use from the list (or search them in the search box).
-Once you have selected them, click OK and it will add the required dlls and references to your project.
+Once you have selected them, click Finish.
+This will add the required dlls and references to your project.

 Figure 5: Adding references to the charting controls